cocos-creator/docs-3d-deprecated/en/material-system/effect-syntax.md

 ### Pre-processing Macros
 Currently the effect system tends to take advantage of the language built-in pre-processing macros to create shader variants.<br>
-The effect compiler will collect the macros appeared in shaders, and declarations will be inserted accordingly at runtime.<br>
+The effect compiler will collect the macros that appear in shaders, and declarations will be inserted accordingly at runtime.<br>
 So for the most part you can use them without thinking about the effect compiler,<br>
 while material inspector will automatically integrate both macros and shader properties into a natual editting interface.<br>
 Relevant details:
-* To type check as many branches as possible at effect compile-time, the strategy currently taken is to set all macros to `1` (or its given default value) first, then send it down the type check backend; so make sure this combination works (or if not, maybe you need numerical macros, specified in the next section);
+* To type check as many branches as possible at effect compile-time, the strategy currently taken is to set all macros to `1` (or its given default value) before doing the actual check; so make sure this combination works (or if not, maybe you need numerical macros, specified in the next section);
 * All the macros that are not enabled at runtime will be explicitly given a value of 0, so please avoid using `#ifdef` or `#if defined` (**except the GLSL built-in macros, like extension indicators with `GL_` prefix**), for they would alway be true；
-* Hash value will be calculated for each macro combination at runtime.
+* Hash values will be calculated for each macro combination at runtime.
 For a single shader, the process is the most efficient when there are less than 2^32 combinations (a standard integer range), that means 32 boolean macros switches (or less if there are numerical macros).
 So please try to keep in this range to maintain optimal performance;

 ### Macro Tags
-Although the effect compiler will try to be smart and collect every pre-processing branches, sometimes there are more complicated cases:
+Although the effect compiler will try to be smart and collect all pre-processing branches, sometimes there are more complicated cases:
 ```glsl
 // macro defined within certain numerical 'range'
 #if LAYERS == 4